The Me Behind The Scenes

 As a teenager and young adult, I quietly wrestled with severe anxiety, depression, and burnout.
 In my early twenties, I received both medical and pastoral support during a month at a Christian treatment center.
 Soon after, I was diagnosed with autism—an unexpected reframe that connected years of unanswered questions.

 This journey meaningfully shapes my work.
 I value the thoughtful integration of clinical insight and biblical truth—particularly for those navigating anxiety, burnout, or neurodivergence in silence.
-Having walked that path personally, I approach my writing with empathy and sustainable structure that helps organizations and communities serve people well.
+Having walked that path personally, I approach my work with the empathy and structure that helps organizations and communities serve people well.

 Moving from rural Indiana to South Florida was a recalibration of its own.
-I’ll always value the character development two stoplights and two decades of snowstorms, but I’m grateful to call the Sunshine State home.
+I’ll never forget the two stoplights and two decades of snowstorms in my hometown, but I’m grateful to now call the Sunshine State my home.
 If I’m not writing, you’ll likely find me cycling a trail, running along the beach, or spending time with the people I love.

-While my mind is often spinning with ideas, my heart is grounded in three steady values: faith, family, and friendship.
-As a follower of Christ, my mission is simple—steward both story and strategy for His glory and the good of others.
+While my mind is often spinning with ideas, my heart is grounded in steady values: faith, family, and showing up for my people.
+As a follower of Christ, my mission is simple: stewarding hope and story for His glory.